OCTRI/ucedd-dashboard/README.md

 ## Running Locally

-To Vite dev server can be used to run the application locally.
+The Vite dev server can be used to run the application locally.

 ```
 npm run dev